Bleeding Steel

-Bleeding Steel is a 2017 Chinese science fiction cyberpunk action film directed and written by Leo Zhang and stars Jackie Chan.
+Bleeding Steel is a 2017 Chinese science fiction cyberpunk action film directed and written by Leo Zhang and starring Jackie Chan.

 Bleeding Steel was released in China on 22 December 2017.
 In the US, Lionsgate Premiere released the film in theaters and on VOD on 6 July 2018.
 The film received mixed reviews and it grossed US$48.8 million and was a box office bomb.

 Plot

 While racing to the hospital to see his daughter Xixi, who has leukemia and whose condition has become critical, Hong Kong Special Agent Lin Dong is informed by his colleague Xiao Su that Dr. James, an important witness, is in danger.
 Lin stops right outside the hospital, hesitates, and drives off to meet up with Xiao Su and their unit.

 Before the unit arrives, Dr. James injects himself with a chemical substance and brings along a mechanical heart with him.
 As the unit escorts him away, they are ambushed by a squad of men in exotic black armor and high-tech weaponry led by a monstrous-looking man named Andre, who kills off most of the unit and severely injures Lin Dong and Xiao Su.
 Before Andre can capture Dr. James, Lin Dong pins him against an oil tank using his car.
 When Andre survives the car's impact, Lin shoots the oil tank, causing a huge explosion.
 As he lies gravely injured, Lin receives a phone call that Dr. James answers: Xixi has died at the hospital.
 However both Lin Dong and Andre are later shown to have survived, although Andre's injuries have him turned into a cyborg.

 13 years later in Sydney, Australia, author Rick Rogers has recently released a book titled Bleeding Steel about a US Marine implanted with a mechanical heart.
 A young man named Li Sen, disguised as a female prostitute, pays a visit to Rogers at his hotel, drugs him, and downloads information about the book from his computer.
 A black-clad woman storms the building and tortures Rogers to reveal the source of his inspiration for the book.
 While Li Sen hides in the suite's bathtub, the Woman in Black is attacked by Lin Dong, who has also come to find out the same answer.
 Rogers is killed by the Woman in Black, and the arrival of the police forces everyone to retreat.